google/osv-scanner/docs/guided-remediation.md

 'In-place' remediation involves replacing vulnerable versions of packages in your lockfile with non-vulnerable versions, while still respecting the existing constraints for that dependency.
 This approach is usually less risky, but often fixes the least vulnerabilities.

 Selecting the "Modify lockfile in place" option will bring you to the in-place information page.
 From here, you can see which vulnerabilities can and cannot be resolved by this strategy.
-By default, every possible in-place patch will chosen to be applied.
+By default, every possible in-place patch will be chosen to be applied.
 You may instead choose which subset of patches you wish to apply.

 ![Screenshot of the interactive in-place results screen](images/guided-remediation-in-place-results.png)